ThirteenAG/III.VC.SA.WindowedMode/README.md

 >* If SilentPatch is installed, you won't be able to move mouse cursor while in-game.
 Enter main menu before activating mouse cursor.

->* In San Andreas, mouse cursor is not visible.

 ----
 ## Credits
 * [maxorator](http://gtaforums.com/topic/477801-maxos-vehicle-loader/)